towersvault/shinpokered/README.md

   - Activated the traditional way via the "old man in viridian" method
   - The battle will trigger randomly while surfing on the shore even if you are not moving
   - Uses trainer battle routines (different music, uses AI, and uncatchable)
-  - Uses fossil kabutops graphics and has its own defined base stats data
+  - Uses its L-block appearance remade as a proper image and has its own defined base stats data
-    - Prevents terrible glitches
-	- Won't mess up your hall of fame
   - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
   - Win or lose, you must do the "Old Man" process again to reactivate the encounter
 - New Game Plus has been added (still experimental)